All-trail 5K, 10K, Half-Marathon, Marathon, or 50K

 - Hunting per regulations in season

-Composting services for this race are provided by Mary Bunker Ryther, founder of Compost with Me.
+Composting services for this race are provided.
 All of the serving dishes and utensils provided at the race are compostable.
 We will use single-stream composting for all food waste and other compostable materials, which will be processed locally (in West Falmouth) and turned into rich, natural garden fertilizer.
 Please put non-biodegradable trash in the marked containers, and please do not drop trash on the course.

 Please help make the Cape Cod Trail Race an ecologically sustainable event!

-Photography services will be provided by Jordan Gustafson.
-Runners will be given free access to these photos for personal use.
+Runners will be given free access to photos taken for personal use.

 Chip timing provided by Norm’s Timing Systems.